 Ask yourself what you want out of your new career, and whether you have the skills necessary to be successful.
 If you don't, retraining may be your best option - read our article Retraining for a new career to find out more.

 For some mothers not going back to work at all may be the best option - especially for those who are thinking of setting up their own business and becoming their own boss.

 According to a survey by Workingmums.co.uk, 58% of mums have considered setting up their own business.
 In fact using your time off work after having a baby to start a business is a growing trend, called 'power' maternity leave.
 And the reason it may be a trend is that many women find being a new mother helps them identify ideas for childcare businesses, where they can put the skills they've already developed in their career to good use.

 Indeed, the most recent figures from the Office for National Statistics suggest more than 800,000 women are self-employed and working part-time, with experts suggesting many so-called mumpreneurs set themselves up in business because the added flexibility this gives them helps them fit work around family life.

 If you're thinking of changing your job or going self-employed, read our article Parents: should you change career or start your own business?

 If you're returning to work after a career break, ICAEW's Comeback Community can help.
 This online network provides a range of practical and professional services to support ICAEW members who want to get back into work.
 You can find out more details about the Comeback Community on the ICAEW website.

-Meanwhile, whatever stage you're at in your career, we have a number of career development support services that could give you the help you need to make a success of your working life, including career adaptability courses and career coaching.
+Meanwhile, whatever stage you're at in your career, we have a number of career development support services that could give you the help you need to make a success of your working life, including personal and professional development courses and career coaching.

 For more information on our career development support, call us on +44 (0) 1788 556 366 or chat to an advisor online 24 hours a day.